masashitsubaki/CPI_prediction/README.md

 (iii) You can change the hyperparameters in preprocess_data.sh and run_training.sh, and try to learn various models!

-## Train our neural network using your CPI dataset
+## Training of our neural network using your CPI dataset
 In the directory of dataset/human/original, we now have "smiles_sequence_interaction.txt."
 If you prepare dataset with the same format as "smiles_sequence_interaction.txt" in a new directory (e.g., dataset/yourdata/original), you can train our neural network using your dataset by the above tow commands (i) and (ii).